Read blog

 Ensure Your Data is Always Up to Date

-Red Hat regularly validates their infrastructure map and tables in each infrastructure snapshot, which they run approximately every four hours.
-This living timeline of the infrastructure helps Red Hat to ensure that their automated decisions are based on the most up-to-date information.
-It also empowers Red Hat to analyze their infrastructure behavior over time.
+Red Hat regularly validates their network map and tables in each network snapshot, which they run approximately every four hours.
+This living timeline of the network helps Red Hat to ensure that their automated decisions are based on the most up-to-date information.
+It also empowers Red Hat to analyze their network behavior over time.
 For instance, when challenges to security or compliance arise, these snapshots also act as detailed records to:

-• Pinpoint when and where infrastructure behavior changed, whether it’s a device that’s reaching End-of-Life (EoL) or a firewall that’s been bypassed.
+• Pinpoint when and where network behavior changed, whether it’s a device that’s reaching End-of-Life (EoL) or a firewall that’s been bypassed.

 • Provide timestamped proof of compliance with security frameworks and regulatory standards.